Ford says the 2020 Mustang Shelby GT500 is its most powerful car ever

 Ford had promised the Mustang Shelby GT500 would be its most powerful factory-built car ever.
 Now we know how powerful.

-Ford said Wednesday that the 2020 model of the car, set to go on sale this fall, will have a 760 horsepower V8 engine.

-That engine will allow it to go from 0 to 60 in about 3.5 seconds “making it the most powerful street-legal Ford ever,” said the automaker.
+The 2020 model of the car, set to go on sale this fall, will have a 760 horsepower V8 engine “making it the most powerful street-legal Ford ever,” the automaker said in an announcement.
 “Enough said.”

+That engine will allow the GT500 to go from 0 to 60 in about 3.5 seconds, according to Ford.

 Ford hasn’t yet said the new car will cost.
 This year’s version of the Mustang starts at $59,140.
 But that is for the GT350, which has a 662 horsepower engine.